-'''

-MCS 275 Spring 2021 Quiz 14

-Marie Curie

-I declare that I am the sole author of this program and

-that I followed the rules given on the quiz and the
+MCS 275 Spring 2022 Homework 38 Marie Curie I am the sole author of this program, and I followed the rules given in the assignment and in the course syllabus.

-course syllabus.

-'''

 And this is an example of a compliant header for an assignment where the course staff provide some kind of template code that students are expected to modify or add to.